secretGeek/documentation/en/fundamentals/model-view-viewmodel.md

 Model-View-ViewModel, or MVVM for short, is a design pattern that is a variation of Martin Fowler's Presentation Model pattern which abstracts a view's state and behavior making view independent of any specific UI framework.

-MVVM promotes event-driven programming of user interfaces, and declarative property and command binding.
+The pattern promotes event-driven programming of user interfaces, and declarative property and command binding.

 * Model - provides a domain model to some state content or to a data-layer representing content in a data-centric approach.